 Coming to code usage, the Greenfield approach isn’t at all tied down to legacy code restrictions and leaves no room for code reusability within Salesforce.
-Like when metadata is in managed packages, there’s a limited changeability, or you may not be able to make any changes at all.
-Also the codes are private and any modification is not at all possible.
+Like when metadata is in managed packages, there’s limited changeability, or you may not be able to make any changes at all.
+Also, the codes are private, and any modification is not at all possible.

 A Greenfield approach works on the principle of a new beginning.
-It demands new implementation, development, code creation, etc. which drives up overall development cost.
+It demands new implementation, development, code creation, etc., which drives up overall Salesforce Appexchange development costs.

-Brownfield approach demands working on the existing infrastructure, codes reusability, and extending capabilities of already in-use features.
-Thus, the usage of existing components leads to a reduction in cost incurred in redefining a business process.
+Brownfield approach demands working on the existing infrastructure, code reusability, and extending capabilities of already in-use features.
+Thus, the usage of existing components leads to a reduction in the cost incurred in redefining a business process.

 While with Brownfield, limitations are tied to the original structure.
-Their support for scalability is limited but completely backwards-compatible.
+Their support for scalability is limited but completely backward-compatible.
 Building on legacy systems translates to easy user adoption and compatibility.
-This familiarity also helps with the easy management and administration for Salesforce clouds.
+This familiarity also helps with the easy management and administration of Salesforce clouds.

 Completely new implementations and development are more prone to risks due to unconfirmed business processes.
 New experiments come with new challenges, so fresh implementations are more likely to come with undetected, counterintuitive risks that could snowball under the hood and may surface when it’s only too late.

-Greenfield and Brownfield, both are crucial approaches for businesses and come with distinctive benefits and serious limits.
+Greenfield and Brownfield are both crucial approaches for businesses and come with distinctive benefits and serious limits.
 Where Greenfield aids extended innovation capacities and scalability, Brownfield systems involve less risk and less investment.
-It depends one where a firm is in its journey as a business.
+It depends on one where a firm is in its journey as a business.